jefflombard/facebook-hide-political/README.md

 # Remove Political Posts Script

-1. Open Facebook
+1. Open Chrome
-2. Open JavaScript Console
-3. Paste the following code in consoleScript.js into the console
+2. Go to Settings>Extensions
+3. Click Uninstall Unpackaged Extension
+4. Navigate to this folder and install